Parreirao2/VPet/README.md

 - **Context Awareness**: AI knows about all game features and can provide guidance
 - **Error Handling**: Friendly messages for API issues or credit problems

+> **Note**: Your API key is stored locally in the `saves` directory.
+Do not share this folder with anyone to protect your key.

 ## 🎨 Customization

 Access settings through the system tray icon to customize:

+- Pet name
 - Pet size
 - Transparency
 - Movement speed